 Implementation: Home Reading

-From Reception to Year Two, we aim to send home the phonetically decodable book that has been read throughout the reading practise sessions with all children.
+From Reception to Year Two, we send home the phonetically decodable book that has been read throughout the reading practise sessions with all children.
 This is to ensure success is shared with the family and that children are experiencing a fluency accuracy rate of 90%.
 In this way, we can be sure that reading is taught and practised at school, and deliberately practised further, with success, at home.

 Once children have successfully ‘learned to read’ by cracking the phonics code and are rapidly developing in their fluency, they progress onto the Big Cat Reading Scheme of high-interest texts which are closely matched to our wider curriculum.
-Here children are able to practise, develop and use their acquired skill in order to ‘read to learn.’
+Here, children are able to practise, develop and use their acquired skill in order to ‘read to learn.’

 Implementation: Building Comprehension through the Wider Curriculum